aliclark/Soteriological-Metaphysics/buddhism.md

 ## Not Nothing

-Nishitani — absolute non-being is not a privative void but lies beyond the being/non-being distinction, that *provisionally-designated middle* names.
+Per Nishitani — absolute non-being is not a privative void but lies beyond the being/non-being distinction, that *provisionally-designated middle* names.

 ## Provisionally-designated middle